Safe Database Migrations in Production

 1. expand the schema in a backward-compatible way

-2. deploy code that can work with both versions
+2. deploy code that can tolerate both shapes

-This is slower than a one-step migration.
+This is slower than one-step replacement.
 It is also how you avoid turning schema evolution into an outage.

 1. rename the column